 Important elements of empowerment

 Empowerment believes in people’s personal strength that allows them to take control of their own lives.
-According to Chamberlin, Empowerment is composed of various elements.
-We’ve made a list of the most important ones that primarily apply to employees.
+According to Chamberlin, it’s composed of various elements.
+We’ve made a list below of the most important ones that primarily apply to employees.

 Freedom to decide